 How successful are the projects that Base22 has implemented using FLUID?
 Does the methodology help achieve better levels of success?

 Absolutely.
 I will actually put it the opposite way.
 If we didn’t have the methodology, it is certain that we would not have been successful – working it like a continuous operation or a project that doesn’t have an end.
 That’s the mistake.
 That’s why our customers and our projects are successful: we have a clear understanding of the business needs.
 We have a clear understanding and mentality of how to approach the initial development phase.
 And we have guidelines to test.

 How does FLUID get along with other common methodologies like PMI or DevOps?

-It’s a combination of several of those methodologies because we need to approach projects from different angles.
-On top of that, we need to add a couple of things based on our own experience that are not out there, but we need them.
+It combines several of those methodologies because we need to approach projects from different angles.
+On top of that, we need to add a couple of things based on our own experience that is not out there, but we need them.

 So that’s why it is so fun.
 That’s why it’s working so well because it takes years to bring this together.
 It took years to have this blended mentality that is working for us.
 And it has the best of all the worlds.

 What do you think FLUID expresses about the way we work at Base22?

 It’s not just a matter of having the technical skills.
 FLUID is more about how to organize different domains between all the different phases and who’s going to do what and when.
 The customers are impressed because it is incredible – many companies don’t usually implement a methodology.
 They tried to enforce a single methodology instead of thinking outside of the box and saying, wait a minute, we should just use this from this methodology and use just this part of this other methodology.